BreatheMongolia/bm-web-nextjs/README.md

 ## Setup Guide for Local Development

-The below steps are the necessary steps for local development for this project
+The below steps are the necessary steps for local development for this project.

 ### Step 1.
 Set up environment variables